CrystlCowboy/G.M.P/README.md

 All hardware and expenses were paid for by GRIPTAPE.ORG (Youth Driving Learning)

+FOR NOW.
+This is just used as a Music Player Program that runs on my Desktop.
+I made changes that include a ico file that can be used as an icon for a desktop shortcut and a script that can automatically run/open the program (unsure if it works on linux)

+Instructions on how to download this program for yourself below:

 Prerequisites before downloading:
-1. Make sure there is a proper audio output on whatever you are downloading the program on (unknown "pulseaudio" software error (this is a critical error))
+1. Make sure there is a proper audio output on whatever you are downloading the program on (unknown "pulseaudio" software error (this is a non-critical error))
 2. Make sure that docker is installed on whatever you are downloading the program on for downloading the tar file

-Instructions on how to use:
+Inststructions on how to use:
 1. Download the tar file... (adding tar file soon...)

-Program is on pause for right now.
-Everything on the program works except for audio output on the Raspberry Pi due to "pulseaudio" error.
-Currently too busy with College work to fix the error.
-Will fix and finish the project when on break.